meeeaCH/ESP32-Web-Radio-and-Weather-Station/README.md

 ## Instructions:
 - Build the hardware.
 - In VSCode use PlatformIO and set it up.
 In the main.cpp you can find the .ini's content.
-- Reg on openweathermap.org to get an API key.
+- Reg... on openweathermap.org to get an API key.
-- Look for a station and set it up.
+- Look for a station and set it up in main.cpp.
 - Set your Wi-Fi SSID and Password.
 - Upload the program.
-(You need to hold down the boot button on the ESP and releas it when you see "Uploading...." in the terminal.)
+(You may need to hold down the boot button on the ESP and releases it when you see "Uploading...." in the terminal.)

 ## License:
 ESP32-Web-Radio-and-Weather-Station: This is a single station radio, it uses a DHT11 sensor and gets the weather data from openweathermap.org.